Green Mill Cocktail Lounge: 1910s–1945

-1945–2000
+1945–present

 The business began to struggle following World War II.
 In 1940, the Green Mill was purchased by the Batsis brothers, who sold it in 1960 to Steve Brend.
 As a youngster, Brend had worked for Jack McGurn and was later called the "Mayor of Uptown" for his gregarious nature and proclivity for storytelling.
-During that period, the Green Mill went from a nightlife hub to a place where day drinking and drug use were the norm, but was purchased and revitalized in 1986 by Dave Jemilo, a south-sider and former owner of the bar Deja Vu.
+During that period, the Green Mill went from a nightlife hub to a place where day drinking and drug use were the norm.

+In 1986, the Mill was purchased and revitalized by Dave Jemilo, a South Sider and former owner of the bar Deja Vu.
 Since its reopening, the Green Mill has become widely known as one of the most popular jazz venues in Chicago, with a variety of music each weeknight and guest performers on Friday and Saturday evenings.
+June 19, 2026 marked both the 40th anniversary of Jemilo's ownership and the Mill's formal transition to new owners (and longtime employees) Jason Cole and Jill Skintges.

-Performers (who frequently play to a packed house) range from jazz quartets and vocalists to swing orchestras.
+Performers, who frequently play to a packed house, range from jazz quartets and vocalists to swing orchestras.
 During performances, patrons are asked to silence their phones and refrain from loud talking.

-Over the years, numerous jazz artists have recorded live albums at the Green Mill.
-In addition to music, the Mill has hosted an Uptown Poetry Slam since 1986; the Slam currently takes place the third Sunday of each month.

-21st century

-Chicago-based comic Whitney Chitwood recorded her 2019 album The Bakery Case live at the Green Mill; the album reached No. 9 on the Billboard comedy chart and was the first comedy album to be recorded at the club.
+Over the years, numerous jazz artists have recorded live albums at the Green Mill including Von Freeman, Kurt Elling, Patricia Barber, Geof Bradfield, Ari Brown, Frank Catalano, George Freeman & Mike Allemana, the Mike Jones Trio, John Moulder, Sabertooth and Matt Ulery.
+Chicago-based comic Whitney Chitwood recorded The Bakery Case (2019) live at the Mill; it reached #9 on the Billboard comedy chart and was the first comedy album to be recorded at the club.

+In addition to music, the Mill has hosted an Uptown Poetry Slam since 1986.
+The Slam currently takes place the third Sunday of each month.

 In popular culture

+A documentary film, The Green Mill: A Real Chicago Joint, premiered February 2026 in Chicago.
+The film was directed and produced by Paul Carr, who also worked as a bartender at the Green Mill from 1986 - 1995.

-Over the years, the Green Mill has appeared in many films, such as Thief (1981), Next of Kin (1989), V. I. Warshawski (1991), Prelude to a Kiss (1992), Folks!
+Over the years, the Green Mill has appeared in films such as Thief (1981), Next of Kin (1989), V. I. Warshawski (1991), Prelude to a Kiss (1992), Folks!
 (1992), A Family Thing (1996), Soul Food (1997), High Fidelity (2000), The Lake House (2006), The Dilemma (2011) and Chicago Overcoat (2010).

 In the Star Trek: Voyager episode "Course: Oblivion," the Green Mill is described by the character Tom Paris as a "genuine speakeasy".
 In the Chicago P.D. episode "We Don't Work Together Anymore," Voight and Olinski enter the Green Mill to question a suspect and refer to it as "Al Capone's old joint".